The Premier League title race is already over for everyone bar Liverpool and Man City | Goal.com

 That came after 33 minutes, and by 37 the game had disappeared.
 A mistake from Ben Mee, a pass from Roberto Firmino, a finish from Sadio Mane.
 Clinical.
 Easy.

 The second half was almost boring, Liverpool controlling proceedings in second gear.
 Burnley tried to ask questions, but Virgil van Dijk and Joel Matip answered them.
-They won header after header against Chris Wood and Ashley Barnes.
+They won header after header against Chris Wood and Ashley Barnes, the strikers who were supposed to terrorise them.
+Between them, Burnley's front two won three aerial balls in 90 minutes.

-They cruised through the game, picking up a first clean sheet of the campaign thanks to Adrian’s last-minute save from Jay Rodriguez.
+It meant a first clean sheet of the campaign for Liverpool, though they needed Adrian’s last-minute save from substitute Jay Rodriguez.
 That will please Klopp, no doubt.
+The Spaniard had a good game, even if he could have popped into town for some shopping after half time.

 Firmino provided the cake-topper, becoming the first Brazilian to reach 50 Premier League goals with a crisp strike 10 minutes from time.
 If there is a more complete centre-forward in the game right now, they’re well hidden.